Harmonic Cancellation in Multi-Electrolyzer P2H Plants via Phasor-Modulated Production Scheduling

 During high-current intervals, $t=[6,7]$~h, PM mitigates minor harmonic violations by slightly uneven load allocation among ELZs.
 In medium-load periods, $t \in [10,15]$~h, CM1 exceeds the 23rd and 25th harmonic limits, whereas PM introduces small inter-ELZ current offsets to modulate phase differences, avoiding harmonic hotspots; see Fig.~\ref{fig:2ELZ}(a).
 Simultaneously, the 47th and 49th harmonics are also suppressed.
 At low loads, $t=4$ or $9$~h, rule~(\ref{eq:constraint23}) prevents both ELZs from operating at low current; thus, PM temporarily switches one unit to standby, effectively reducing harmonic injections.

 Table~\ref{tab:comparison} summarizes the performance metrics.
 CM1 yields the highest revenue but violates grid codes.
 PM reduces average harmonic currents by 19.4\%--42.8\% relative to CM1, with only a 0.8\% revenue loss and 0.02\% hydrogen output loss.
+In CM2, current is evenly allocated, as indicated by the green diagonal in Fig. 6(a), but harmonic limits force currents above 6 kA or below 2.2 kA, resulting in increased power purchase or renewable energy curtailment.
+Because grid electricity costs 600 CNY per MWh while producing hydrogen worth only 494 CNY, higher electricity purchases reduce the total revenue.
 Compared with CM2, PM achieves 28\% higher revenue under similar harmonic levels, highlighting the effect of phasor modulation.

 \textit{2) 20-ELZ Industrial Case:} In the 20-ELZ system, the rated voltage is 220~kV and $S^{\text{sc}}=3,900$~MVA.
 Table~\ref{tab:comparison1} compares CM1, CM2, and PM results.
 Relative to CM1, PM achieves 21.2\%--39.7\% reductions in harmonic currents with only 0.25\% revenue and hydrogen output losses, while outperforming CM2 by over 21\% in revenue under comparable harmonic levels.
 With higher system flexibility, large-scale plants benefit more significantly from coordinated harmonic management, validating the scalability and practical value of the proposed approach.